NServiceBus support using interfaces as messages types.

 Using interfaces allows "multiple inheritance" where one message can inherit from varieties of other messages.
 This is useful for solving certain "message evolution" scenarios.

 Imagine that the business logic represents a state machine with states X and Y. When the system gets into state X, it publishes the message

 EnteredStateX.
 When the system gets into state Y, it publishes the message

 EnteredStateY.
 (For more information on how to publish a message, see below.)

-EnteredStateZ, which inherits both
+EnteredStateZ which would inherits both

-When your system publishes
+When the system publishes the